-Note: Open only to middle childhood majors.
+Note: Open only to middle childhood majors

-Roles and representations of variables and formulas, functions and other relations, and methods of solving equations.
-Randomness, expected value, simulations, and binomial and geometric probabilities.
+Mathematical modeling, tools, and applications of variables, functions and other relations, methods of solving equations, randomness, expected value, simulations, and binomial and geometric probabilities.

 The purpose of the course is to prepare teachers of middle school students.
 In particular, it intends to deepen and extend the prospective teachers' content knowledge of the mathematics they will teach as well as their ability to reason with and communicate that knowledge.